Varnikaparthiban/rl-value-iteration/README.md

 Implement value iteration algorithm to find optimal policy for the altered frozen lake environment.

 ## PROBLEM STATEMENT
-Make an alterations in the default frozen lake environment like changing the starting state, goal state and holes in the environment.
-Further find optimal policy using value iteration.
+The OpenAI Gym FrozenLake environment is a gridworld problem where an agent navigates a slippery frozen surface to reach the goal state while avoiding holes, and the fenced boundaries prevent the agent from leaving the grid.
+In this modified FrozenLake environment, alterations such as changing the starting state, goal state, and hole positions are made, and the optimal policy is then determined using the value iteration algorithm

 ## VALUE ITERATION ALGORITHM
 # Step 1: